snap-stanford/snap-python/doc/source/reference/GetNodeClustCfAll.rst

-GetNodeClustCf
+GetNodeClustCfAll
 ''''''''''''''

-.. function:: GetNodeClustCf(Graph, NIdCCfH)
+.. function:: GetNodeClustCfAll()

 Computes clustering coefficient of each node in *Graph*.
 Considers the graph as undirected.

 Parameters:

-- *Graph*: graph (input)
+- None

-    A Snap.py graph or a network.
+Return value:

-- *NIdCCfH*: :class:`TIntFltH`, a hash table of int keys and float values (output) Clustering Coefficients.
+- :class:`TIntFltH`: a hash table of int keys and float values Clustering Coefficients.
 Keys are node IDs, values are the node's computed clustering coefficients.

-Return value:

-- None

 The following example shows how to calculate the clustering coefficient for nodes in